geedix/jbradleyjohnson/src/pages/posts/post-2.md

     url: "https://docs.astro.build/assets/arc.webp"
     alt: "The Astro logo on a dark background with a purple gradient arc."
 pubDate: 2022-07-08
-tags: ["astro", "blogging", "learning in public", "successes"]
+tags: ["astro", "blogging", "learning in public", "successes"];
+import '../styles/global.css';

 ---

-After a successful first week learning Astro, I decided to try some more.
-I wrote and imported a small component from memory!
+It is a fucked up situation!